Tsukuruu/bike-rental-app/README.md

 *You need two terminal windows open, one for client and the other for server.*
 1. In terminal 1 go to server folder from project root `cd server` and run `npm run dev`.
 This runs the app server (Express).
 2. In terminal 2 go to the `client` folder and run: `npm run start`.
 This runs the development server(webpack-dev-server).
-3. Open browser and go to: `localhost:3000` if app did not launch itself(*don not forget to set up NODE_ENV=development in server .env file to enable cors*).
+3. Open browser and go to `localhost:3000` if app did not launch itself (*don not forget to set up NODE_ENV=development in server .env file to enable cors*).